AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Proficiencies

-- Weapons: 2 martial weapon styles of your choice, each of which can be substituted for 2 simple weapon styles
-- Armor: Next tier of armor
-- Tools: None
-- Saving Throws: None
-- Skills: None

-### Equipment

-- 1 martial weapon of your choice
+- 1 level of a weapon style of your choice
+- Next tier of armor
 - - -
 ## Class Features